 Expert Tips

-Add your cooked pasta straight into the sauce - with a little splash of pasta water too.
-It's a great practice to get into letting your pasta bubble away in the sauce for a minute or two.
+- Add your cooked pasta straight into the sauce - with a little splash of pasta water too.
+It's great practice to get into letting your pasta bubble away in the sauce for a minute or two.
 I undercook my pasta by a minute for this reason, to make sure it is still al dente after being in the sauce.

-Reserve some pasta cooking water - I actually don't ever drain my pasta in a colander.
+- Reserve some pasta cooking water - I actually don't ever drain my pasta in a colander.
 I try and time the cooking so I can transfer the cooked pasta straight from the water into the sauce.
 A spider strainer is the best way (or tongs for long noodle shapes).

-How to make creamy pesto pasta
+How to make this recipe

 STEP 1: Cook the garlic in olive oil in a large skillet for 1-2 minutes over a medium heat, careful not to burn.